VAS Livehouse on Wanhangdu Rd., Changning

 The sound is clean, crisp, and just right - shoutout to their sound-check team because the times I have been, it has practically been perfect.

-I’ve seen Isaac Gracie & Daya - two different genres and the experience was great!
+I’ve seen Isaac Gracie, Daya, and Anne Marie - 3 different genres and the experience was great!

 LOFAS on Ruiping Rd., Xuhui